-Trusts have been recognised in English law since at least the thirteenth century and are assumed to have come into being at the time of the Crusader knights as a way of protecting the estate assets they owned when they were not around to protect them in person.
+Trusts have been recognised in English law since at least the thirteenth century and are believed to have originated during the time of the Crusader knights as a way of protecting estate assets they owned when they were not around to protect them in person.

 Protection was felt necessary because when someone makes an outright gift to another, either during the donor's lifetime or on death in their will, the new owner assumes all rights over that property to deal with as they wish.
-In comparison, creating a trust enables the person making the gift (the 'settlor') to attach certain conditions.
+In comparison, trusts offer a protective mechanism, allowing the person making the gift (the settlor) to impose certain conditions, thereby ensuring the property's safety.